J. Q. Louison: Life

 Born in 1952 in Le Marin, into an average family of ten children.
-She obtained various scholarships, which enabled her to get an education after gaining her baccalaureate, and she pursued higher education in English-speaking studies, in metropolitan France.
-In 1979, she moved to West Africa where she lived for twenty-seven years, where her work included the role of Library Supervisor at the American Cultural Center at the U.S. Embassy to the Ivory Coast and teacher at the Lycée Classique Abidjan, among other responsibilities.
+She obtained various scholarships, which enabled her to get an education after gaining her baccalaureate, and she pursued higher education in English-speaking studies, in metropolitan France starting at age 18.
+For seven years, she worked in the biophysics laboratory at the Hôpital Henri-Mondor while taking courses at the University of Creteil.
+She met her future husband, an immigrant from the Ivory Coast, in 1975.
+A few years later, she returned to his native country with him.

+In 1979, she moved to Abidjan where she lived for twenty-seven years.
+She earns a degree from the University of Cocody and teaches at the Lycée Classique in Abidjan until 1985, when she becomes a librarian at the American Cultural Center of the United States Embassy in Abidjan.
+She works here for 16 years, promoted to Library Supervisor, and is afforded the opportunity to the United States, and pursues higher education in English.
+She then returns to the University of Cocody to teach English for a few years, then returns across the Atlantic in 2004.

+She returned to Martinique in 2004, where she devoted herself to writing, publishing her first novel, Le canari brisé the following year.
+She holds a doctorate in English from University of the French West Indies and Guyana; she defended her thesis "The Puritans and the spiritual foundation of the United States of America" in December 2007.
+In more recent years, she has moved back to Touraine, France.

 Jacqueline Louison was inspired to become a writer by watching Sugar Cane Alley as a young woman in 1983, which so moved her as a witness to history, she became convinced that she would do the same, as an author.
-She returned to Martinique in 2004, where she devoted herself to writing, publishing her first novel, Le canari brisé the following year.
 Between Europe, Africa, America and the Caribbean, J.Q.
 Louison evokes a spirituality and a humanity influenced by cultures that nevertheless shape them.